nubivagant/kurtisojohnson-netlify/_imports/capability-debt.md

-**Are we really building capability, or just adding capacity and leaving debt?**
+#### Are we really building capability, or just adding capacity and leaving debt?

 I want the people within organisations we partner with to have every chance of their work being as impactful as possible, without us.
-So I’m starting to think more and more about ‘what it might take for this to really happen?’.
+So I’m starting to think more and more about ‘what might it take for this to really happen?’.

 ## Let’s talk about technical debt.
 Technical debt is a concept coined by Ward Cunningham (founder of the wiki) that refers to the idea of cutting corners when developing software.